thomasvarney723/thomasvarney723.github.io/_posts/2017-12-11-intro-to-programming.markdown

 Sometimes when the output is a vector, it will be shown with parens instead of square brackets as in the examples containing rest and butlast.
 Don’t worry about this for now.

-Built-in functions, scalar data and collections of data are all well and good but what’s the point of writing an expression that returns the same result every time?
+Built-in functions and data are all well and good but what’s the point of writing an expression that returns the same result every time?
 We may as well give the computer a break and write the result instead of the expression.
 There isn’t a point; to do any useful work we need to build our own functions that can return a different output depending on the input.

 <br>